Compensation Act 2006 (Amendment) Bill

 Overview

 This bill amends the Compensation Act 2006.
-It introduces a presumption that defendants undertaking "desirable activities" have met the required standard of care in negligence or breach of statutory duty cases.
-This means the claimant would need to provide stronger evidence to prove negligence.
+It introduces a presumption that defendants undertaking desirable activities have met the required standard of care in negligence or breach of statutory duty claims.
+This means the burden of proof shifts, making it harder to successfully sue in such cases.

 Description